kyamagu/mexopencv/README.markdown

 =====

-Once mex functions are compiled, you can add path to this directory and call mex functions from matlab with package name 'opencv'
+Once mex functions are compiled, you can add path to this directory and call mex functions from matlab with package name `cv`.

     addpath('/path/to/mexopencv');
-    result = cv.filter2d(img, kern);    % with package name 'cv'
+    result = cv.filter2D(img, kern);    % with package name 'cv'

-Or, you can add path to matlab/ directory
+Or, you can add path to matlab/ directory.

     addpath('/path/to/mexopencv/matlab');
+    result = filter2D(img, kern);       % no need to specify 'cv'

+You can use the latter syntax with the `import` function in matlab.

+    import cv.*;
-    result = filter2d(img, kern);       % no need to specify 'cv'
+    result = filter2D(img, kern);       % no need to specify 'cv'

 Developing a new mex function